shawn233/PersonalGHPage/_posts/2020-03-16-Shell---Shell-Cookbook.md

 # now we are sure ./foo exists
 ```

 To do this in a shell script, we first need a variable to hold the path like *target_dir* did in Python.
-There are mainly (how many) ways to define a variable.
+There are mainly 4 ways to define a variable.

 ### Direct assignment